Close

 Understanding what your ROI percentage means is crucial.
 It helps you know if your investment is yielding a profitable outcome or not.
 It can be determined by comparing the ROI percentage with zero; let us take a quick look at the following:

-Positive ROI (greater than 0%)
+Positive ROI (Greater Than 0%)

 Positive ROI means you have made a profit.
 The higher the ROI, the better your investment has performed.

-Negative ROI (less than 0%)
+Negative ROI (Less Than 0%)

 A negative ROI suggests you have incurred a loss.
 If your ROI is negative, you have lost money on your investment.